What Are Chronic Hiccups?

 Respiratory difficulty

-In intense cases, the disorganization of the respiratory pattern may cause dyspnea and reduced oxygen saturation.
+In severe cases, a disorganized breathing pattern may cause dyspnea and reduced oxygen saturation.

 6. 06